-Another issues to consider are stock options.
+Another issue to consider is stock options.
 An option may or may not be “in the money” depending on the performance of the stock.
 An evaluation of the options is critical.

-One piece of advice we have for high net worth individuals who are about to got through divorce is watch out for the sudden pre-divorce spending spree.
+One piece of advice we have for high net worth individuals who are about to get through a divorce is watching out for the sudden pre-divorce spending spree.
 We have seen it happen and we have cautioned the high net worth spouse about it.
-Husbands sometimes wonder why their Wife is suddenly spending more than she ever did or causing unnecessary expenses on lavish items that are even beyond an upper income marital lifestyle.
+Husbands sometimes wonder why their Wife is suddenly spending more than she ever did or causing unnecessary expenses on lavish items that are even beyond an upper-income marital lifestyle.
 Of course, Husbands do the same thing to their Wives pre-divorce.

-The typical high net worth and high asset divorce case includes:
+The typical high net worth and high asset divorce case include: